daniel-frak/dummy4j/README.md

 Dummy4j focuses on ease of use, clean code and effortless extensibility, while still taking inspiration from Ruby's [Faker](https://github.com/faker-ruby/faker) gem.

-## Why extensibility is important

-Not all data is going to be useful to the general public and not all data can be publicly shared due to company policies.
-Therefore, it is imperative a dummy data library allows for easy and maintainable extension of its data definitions.

-Furthermore, edge cases may exist where the functionality of the library must be altered.
-It is easy to imagine wanting to store data definitions in a central private repository from which the library would load them during instantiation.
-The classes themselves must, therefore, be clean, well documented and extensible.

-## Out-of-the-box dummies

-While you can easily add your own dummy data definitions, the following are available out of the box:

-* Name
-* Address
-* Lorem
-* Sci-fi

 ## Getting started

 Add the following dependency to your `pom.xml`: